 The Flash test verifies that the microprocessor can properly access the Event Record memory.
-The reference to 2048K may instead read 4096K if a larger capacity Flash Memory chip is used.
-A value of 0K indicates a failure has been detected.
-The displayed readings should always be compared to the known or expected memory capacity of the recorder.
+The number of Flash Memory positions should always equal eight.
+A value of 0K indicates that a failure has been detected in that position.

 Modem

 Either of two results should normally be expected from the Modem test.
 The following response verifies that a modem is installed and that the microprocessor is able to communicate with the modem.
 A typical test takes a few seconds for the microprocessor to complete.